aklinker1/publish-browser-extension/README.md

 The `dev` scripts are going to be the main way of manually testing the tool.
 You can create test extensions on the stores and use the `dev` to publish to them.

-Before you create the extension listings, run `pnpm gulp buildExtension` to build a simple test extension, `extension/chrome.zip` and `extension/firefox.zip`.
+Before you create the extension listings, run `pnpm gulp buildExtension` to build a simple test extension, `extension/chrome.zip`, `extension/firefox.zip`, and `extension/sources.zip`.
 Use those ZIP files for the initial upload. **Make sure you also don't publish these test extensions publicly**, so:

 1. Just don't submit the extension for review on the Chrome Web Store
 2. Make the Firefox extension is marked as unlisted

-Then update your `.env` file so the `dev` scripts don't publish them publicly either:
+To do this, update your `.env` file so the `dev` scripts don't publish them publicly either:

 ```env
 CHROME_SKIP_SUBMIT_REVIEW=true